arcus-azure/arcus/community/blog/2020-03-Releasing-Arcus-Messaging-and-BackgroundJobs-v.0.1.0/README.md

 ## Monitoring Health of a Worker

-The [`Arcus.Messaging.Health`](https://www.nuget.org/packages/Arcus.Messaging.Health/) package provides the capability to expose a TCP probe health endpoint that allows a runtime to periodically check the liveness/readiness of the application.
+With Arcus Messaging we provide provide the capability to expose a TCP health probe endpoint that allows processes to periodically check the liveness/readiness of the application which is extremely important in container workloads.

+This allows you to expose a health endpoint without having to include the HTTP stack in your workers, keeping your application simple.
 Using the already known [.NET Core Health Checks](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-3.1), we provide a very compatible system in a worker project.

 See the [docs](https://messaging.arcus-azure.net/features/tcp-health-probe) for more info.